Accelergy-Project/timeloop-accelergy-exercises/README.md

 Fibertree/Timeloop/Accelergy Tutorial Exercises
 ======================================

-This repository contains a set of exercises and baseline designs to explore Fibreetree, Timeloop, and Accelergy.
+This repository contains a set of exercises and baseline designs to explore Fibertrees, Timeloop, and Accelergy.
 Please find the respective directories and more detailed descriptions under `workspace` folder.

 ## Using Docker